themanyone/crap/README.md

 editing of semicolons are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters `
 <>;,."=*/&|^!`.
 Purposely ending lines with one of those characters or
-a c99 `//comment` permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.
-Expect to manually add a semicolon after string literal assignments because they end with a `quote`.
+a `//comment` prevents unwanted semicolons.
+When all else fails, look at the examples and tests.

 **Return.** Again, `crap` adds a final `return 0` only when `main` is used.
 In other words, please supply functions with `return` values.